 We are also very aware of the effects of large rate increases on Southwest's customers.
 In the PPHs many customers voiced their concerns and limited ability to pay increasing gas bills, a concern also shared by Southwest, ORA and San Bernardino.
 Certainly, we must mitigate rate shock for customers, many of whom are on fixed incomes, and must make decisions and planning choices regarding their gas bills.
-In order to mitigate rate shock in Southern California, we have lengthened the pipeline replacement program to five years, and in Northern California we have phased-in the revenue requirement over four years.

-We will phase-in 80% of the revenue requirement increase in 2003;86 10% of the increase in 2004; 5% of the increase in 2005; and 5% of the increase in 2006.
+Therefore, we will adopt a phase-in of the revenue requirement on an equal annual basis over the test year, and the three attrition years.
+We will phase-in 80% of the revenue requirement increase in 2003; 10% of the increase in 2004; 5% of the increase in 2005; and 5% of the increase in 2006.

 In addition, we must address the RRSMA, established in May 2003.
 In Southwest's motion to establish this account, Southwest offered that the RRSMA could be amortized at the time of a final decision in its Application.
 In determining the amortization period for the RRSMA, we acknowledge that the purpose of this account was to track margin revenue shortfalls due to any delay in the requested rate relief in this proceeding.
-Therefore, we will authorize Southwest to amortize the amounts in the RRSMA during the remainder of 2004, as these are revenues that would have been available to Southwest during test year 2003.
-Southwest will be directed to file an advice letter with the Commission detailing the amounts that should be amortized in the RRSMA within 30 days of the effective date of this decision and included in rates for the remainder of 2004.
+Therefore, we will authorize Southwest to amortize the amounts in the RRSMA during the remainder of 2003 and 2004, as these are revenues that would have been available to Southwest during test year 2003.
+Southwest will be directed to file an advice letter with the Commission detailing the amounts that should be amortized in the RRSMA within 30 days of the effective date of this decision and included in rates for the remainder of 2003 and 2004.

-16. Comments on Proposed Decision
+15. Comments on Proposed Decision